stimpy77/chorea/readme.md

 ## What this is (currently)

-A few little demonstrations of using simple messages in a concurrent queue to drive application behavior.
+A few little demonstrations of using simple messages in a concurrent queue to drive an application.

 It was intended to be:
 A playground of some interfaces and classes that make it easy to run an actor-like microservice-ish component and send data back using a basic messaging subsystem.